ntmbayfield/g88-lecture-docs/Productivity/Linting/linting.md

 - Explain what linting is.
 - Explain why linting your JavaScript is useful.
-- Use ESLint to lint your own JavaScript code.
+- Use JSHint to lint your own JavaScript code.

 ---